What are tax credits and why do they matter?

 2. Earned Income Tax Credit (EITC) — Up to $7,830 for Families

-The EITC is a powerful fully refundable credit designed to help low-to-moderate income workers.
-Even if you don't owe taxes, you can receive the full credit as a refund.
+The EITC is a powerful and fully refundable tax credit intended to help low- and moderate-income workers.
+Even if you do not owe any income tax, you qualify to receive the total refund.

 2026 EITC Maximum Credits by Filing Status